opennem/opennem/docs/database_schema.md

 CREATE TABLE public.crawl_meta
 (
     spider_name text NOT NULL,
-    data jsonb NULL,
+    data jsonb,
-    created_at timestamp with time zone NULL,
+    created_at timestamp with time zone,
-    updated_at timestamp with time zone NULL
+    updated_at timestamp with time zone
 );

 ```